vaibhavmishra1/atomicmath/README.md

 - why it is not stitched;
 - why it is not a direct sibling of the seed.

-The prompt intentionally does not force a fixed mutation type.
-The model is asked to reject weak ideas first, then choose a transformation that changes what the solver must notice.
+The prompt does not force a fixed mutation type.
+It requires the model to reject weak directions first, then choose a transformation that changes what the solver must notice.

 ## Global Mutation Memory